-As of June 30, 2021, our backlog of product and installation projects, excluding service contracts, was \$8.8 million, consisting of \$5.0 million of purchase orders received by us and \$3.8 million of projects in which the customer's internal approval process is complete, financial resources have been allocated and the customer has made a firm verbal commitment that the order is in the process of execution.
+As of September 30, 2021, our backlog of product and installation projects, excluding service contracts, was \$8.1 million, consisting of \$6.0 million of purchase orders received by us and \$2.1 million of projects in which the customer's internal approval process is complete, financial resources have been allocated and the customer has made a firm verbal commitment that the order is in the process of execution.
 Backlog at the beginning of any period is not necessarily indicative of future performance.
 Our presentation of backlog may differ from other companies in our industry.

-Paycheck Protection Program Loans and Employee Retention Credit
+Paycheck Protection Program Loan

-On January 19, 2021, we received a letter dated January 12, 2021 from Webster Bank, NA confirming that the Paycheck Protection Program Loan to us pursuant to the Coronavirus Aid, Relief, and Economic Recovery Act, as amended ("CARES Act"), in the original principal amount of \$1,874,200, together with accrued interest of \$13,659, was forgiven in full as of January 11, 2021.
-The loan forgiveness of \$1,887,859 was accounted for as debt extinguishment and is reported as a separate component of other income in the condensed consolidated statements of earnings for the six months ended June 30, 2021.
+On April 17, 2020, we obtained an unsecured loan in the principal amount of \$1,874,200 from Webster Bank, NA ("Webster") under the Paycheck Protection Program adopted pursuant to the Coronavirus Aid, Relief and Economic Recovery Act, as amended ("CARES Act").
+The loan was forgivable if the proceeds were utilized by us for payroll, utilities, and rent expenses.
+On January 19, 2021 we received confirmation from Webster that the Paycheck Protection Program Loan in the original principal amount of \$1,874,200 together with accrued interest of \$13,659 was forgiven in full effective as of January 11, 2021.
+The loan forgiveness of \$1,887,859 was accounted for as a debt extinguishment and is reported as a separate component of other income (expense), net in the condensed consolidated statements of earnings for the nine months ended September 30, 2021.